wolearyc/breqm/README.md

 By default, this tool expects VASP to be run through PBS.
 Additionally, this tool expects LAMMPS to be run locally.

-For LAMMPS, this tool only writes a data file ('lammps.data') and an input file ('lammps.in') within lammps_run.
-Therefore, all other files necessary for LAMMPS (e.g. force fields, control, etc.) must be  provided by the user within the lammps_run directory.
-The user can control the LAMMPS input file by changing a string in lammps.py.
+For LAMMPS, this tool only writes a data file ('lammps.data').Therefore, all other files necessary for LAMMPS (e.g. input, force fields, control, etc.) must be  provided by the user within the lammps_run directory.

-For VASP, this tool only writes a POSCAR and an INCAR within vasp_run.
-Again, all other files required by VASP (KPOINTS, POTCAR, etc.) must be provided by the user within the vasp_run directory.
-The INCAR can be modified by changing a string in vasp.py.
+For VASP, this tool only writes a POSCAR within vasp_run.
+Again, all other files required by VASP (INCAR, KPOINTS, POTCAR, etc.) must be provided by the user within the vasp_run directory.

 Running
 --------